-- W--Withdrawal: W Withdrawal from a course.
+W--Withdrawal: W Withdrawal from a course.
 A student is permitted to withdraw from a course to the date specified on the academic calendar Students complete a Drop/Withdrawal form that is signed by their academic advisor of record and submits it to the Welcome Window, room W104.
-The form is processed by the Office of Records Management and Registration and a grade of W is assigned for the course at that time. - WC--Withdrawal (COVID-19): WC withdrawal from a course during the spring and fall 2020 terms.
-During the spring and fall 2020 terms, during the COVID-19 pandemic; and in response to Governor Pritzker's Stay at Home order, Methodist College courses were switched to an online format.
-Students were given the opportunity to withdraw from courses beyond the cataloged withdrawal deadline and all withdrawals were exempt from academic and program progression penalties.
+The form is processed by the Office of Records Management and Registration and a grade of W is assigned for the course at that time.